 PortuguesePod101 is a great option for anyone looking to learn Portuguese.
 The platform offers its users a wide range of lessons (in podcast format) that delve into Portuguese grammar and explore the rich culture of Brazil.
 While the Beginner lessons are mostly in English and focus on grammar and vocabulary, the Advanced options are entirely in Portuguese.
 A downside is that there is no speaking involved unless you pay for the Premium Plus plan.

-Confusing to navigate on all the interfaces (PC, mobile and app) – the high production value makes up for it.
+It’s confusing to navigate on all the interfaces (PC, mobile and app), but the high production value makes up for it.

 A huge range of lessons explore a plethora of subjects as the presenters explain the vocabulary and grammar.